SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 ### `onShippingDetailsAvailable`

 Triggered when a consumer has been identified or shipping address has been updated.
-The Checkin must be completed before any shipping details are finalized, as the Checkin component provides shipping address via the `onShippingDetailsAvailable` event.
+{% include alert.html type="neutral" icon="info" body= "The Checkin must be
+completed before any shipping details are finalized, as the Checkin component provides shipping address via the `onShippingDetailsAvailable` event." %}

 {:.code-header}
 **`onShippingDetailsAvailable` event object**